rmosolgo/graphql-ruby/guides/schema/code_reuse.md

 Note that `types.` is _not_ available.
 Instead, you should reference GraphQL's built-in {{ "GraphQL::ScalarType" | api_doc }}s directly.

+#### Function Inheritance

 `GraphQL::Function`'s DSL-defined attributes are inherited, so you can subclass functions as much as you like!

 ```ruby
 class FindRecord < GraphQL::Function